miso-lims/miso-lims/docs/user_manual/type_data.md

 Tissue materials describe how the tissue was prepared and may include options such as 'Fresh Frozen,' 'FFPE,' and 'Blood.'
 Tissue material is an optional field for tissue samples.

-The Tissue Materials list page shows all of the available options and offers controls to modify them.
-To get to this page, click "Tissue Materials" in the Institute Defaults list near the bottom of the menu on the left side of the screen.

-To add new tissue materials, click the "Add" button in the toolbar at the top of the Tissue Materials table.
-In the dialog, enter the quantity of tissue materials that you would like to create, and click the "Create" button.
-This will take you to the bulk Create Tissue Material page.
-Enter the names you'd like for the new tissue materials, and click the "Save" button at the top right to confirm.

-Tissue materials may only be edited or deleted by MISO administrators.
-To edit existing materials, go to the Tissue Materials list page, check the checkboxes beside the materials you would like to edit, and click the "Edit" button in the toolbar at the top of the table.
-This will bring you to the bulk Edit Tissue Material page, which is identical to the Create Tissue Material page mentioned above.
-Keep in mind that any changes you make will affect all samples that are already using the affected tissue materials.

-MISO administrators can also delete tissue materials.
-To do so, go to the Tissue Materials list page, check the checkboxes beside the materials you would like to delete, and click the "Delete" button in the toolbar at the top of the table.
-You will only be allowed to delete a tissue material if the option has not been used by any existing samples.
+Any user can add tissue materials using the standard inerface.
+MISO administrators can also edit and delete tissue materials.
+A tissue material can only be deleted if the option has not been used by any existing samples.

 {% include userman-toplink.md %}